Pilots and train drivers targeted with laser pens 'hundreds' of times

 Mr Yousaf added: “It is a problem, and it is an issue.
 Anecdotally, I can certainly say it’s been raised with me.
 The statistics that we do have show that it is a problem.”

-He said the Scottish Government supported the UK’s Laser Misuse (Vehicles) Bill, insisting a UK-wide approach is “sensible”.
+He said the Scottish Government supported the UK’s Laser Misuse (Vehicles) Bill, insisting a UK-wide approach was “sensible”.

+Union leaders also welcomed the new legislation, arguing tougher laws were necessary to protect pilots and drivers.

+Steve Landells, the British Airline Pilots’ Association’s flight safety specialist, said it was working with the government to ensure new rules were implemented quickly.

 Comments